Home - Einstein Probe

 Opening of Data Archives

 Data in EPSA are calibrated with the last major calibration release.
 If data need to be processed with the latest calibration version, level 1 data must be obtained from the NADC or NSSDC archives and processed with the EP Data Analysis software.
 Further, PIs of proprietary data need to obtain their data from the NADC archive.
-At this time, only the FXT data are released while the WXT are planned to be released by the end of 2025.
+At this time, only the FXT data are released while the WXT are planned to be released early 2026.

 Launch of ESA webpages of Einstein Probe